 No, since our poster session will be annually, it is not a course requirement per se.
 Therefore, you are not required to participate, and your participation will not be graded.
 However, it is highly recommended that you participate in the BPS for as many years as you can.
 A poster session is a valuable opportunity for you to present your work to the faculty and to your peers.
 It will allow faculty to get to know you better, see what kind of researcher you have become, and in general, write stronger letters of recommendation on your behalf.

 I will be seeking Honors in Biophysics.
 Does the poster take the place of the Honors Paper?

 No, the requirements for Honors in Biophysics have not changed.
-These requirements can be found here:
+These requirements can be found in this very Manual in Appendix B.